Our Guide to Compressed Natural Gas (CNG)

 Applications of compressed natural gas

-Compressed natural gas is used in a variety of settings, with transportation being one of the most common due to its low volume.
+Compressed natural gas is used in a variety of settings, with transportation being one of the most common due to its low volume and cleaner combustion.

-• Public transport: CNG buses are in use in many cities, offering lower emissions and quieter operation compared to diesel models.
+- Public transport relies on CNG buses in many cities to offer lower emissions and quieter operation compared to diesel models.

-• Industrial use: CNG is used in forklifts, generators, and some small-scale industrial heating systems.
+- Industrial use includes forklifts and some small-scale industrial heating systems.

-• Backup power: In certain regions, CNG-powered generators provide reliable electricity during outages or grid instability.
+- Backup power generators powered by CNG provide reliable electricity during outages or grid instability.

-Further, CNG is being integrated into dual-fuel or hybrid systems, where it complements diesel or electricity to balance performance and sustainability.
+Further, the fuel is being integrated into dual-fuel or hybrid systems where it complements diesel or electricity to balance performance and sustainability.

 8 examples of natural gas as a fuel source